 From 1993 to 1997, he became one of the main elements of the Béjart Ballet Lausanne.
 From 1997 to 2002, he was part of the equestrian company Zingaro in Paris, then dancer and assistant choreographer for the perfomances of Eclipse and Triptyk under the direction of Bartabas.
 He continued to collaborate in parallel with Maurice Béjart.
 Since 1998, he activively participated in Patric Moullet’s project Alpes (musical experimentation workshop) in Paris.
 In 2002, he created the artistic project L’air de rien in Brussels.
 He became assistant director and ballet master with the Ballet de L’Opéra de Nice, from August 2004 to July 2006.

 Since then, he choreographed several ballets such as Song of Herself (Sant Cugat, 2011), Aguas (2012), Fais ce que tu veux avec ces ailes (2014) and Corps-Circuit (2016) in Lausanne.
 He also created Don Juan (Riga, 2017) and Ceci est une rose (Cusset, 2018).
 In June 2018, he presented Éclats at Beaulieu Theatre in Lausanne.

-Since 2006, he is assistant director and ballet master of the Béjart Ballet Lausanne.
+He has been assistant director and ballet master of the Béjart Ballet Lausanne from 2006 to 2019.

 Cette fonction a été désactivée